 Good Sam Club members have always had a soft spot for dogs, and it’s not uncommon to find our four-legged companions riding up front in the family RV.
 Thirty-four years ago, Good Sam members’ collective canine affection prompted us to partner with Dogs for the Deaf, a startup nonprofit with a mission of rescuing dogs and helping people.
 Since then, Good Sam chapters have gone all out to support what’s now North America’s oldest and largest Hearing Dog institution.

 Over the years, chapters have raised hundreds of thousands of dollars for this favored charity.
-These contributions and those of other supporters allow Dogs for the Deaf to spare the lives of shelter dogs, train them and place them free of charge with people with physical and emotional challenges.
-The organization also trains dogs for working professionals to assist them with disabled students, patients and clients.
+These contributions help Dogs for the Deaf to spare the lives of shelter dogs, train them and place them free of charge with people with physical and emotional challenges.

 Each year Dogs for the Deaf recognizes Good Sam’s positive impact by recognizing fundraising chapters.
 These are the 2014 top donating states: Oregon ($45,684), Washington ($11,168), Southern California ($7,309), Idaho ($6,960), Northern California ($5,603), Texas ($4,858), Nebraska ($4,056), Florida ($3,247),